4.5-inch gun M1: Variants

+The weapon was experimentally mounted on a lengthened chassis of the M5 light tank, in mount M1.
+The resulting vehicle received the designation 4.5 in gun motor carriage T16.
+A single prototype was built.

 Description

-The M1 was very similar in construction and appearance to the 155mm Howitzer M1.
+The M1 was very similar in construction and appearance to the 155mm howitzer M1.
 The only significant difference was its tube of 4.5 inch (114 mm) caliber.
 The tube had uniform right hand twist, with one turn in 32 calibers.
 The unbalanced weight of the barrel was supported by two equilibrator springs.
 The breach was of interrupted screw type; the recoil system hydro-pneumatic, variable length.
 The carriage was of split trail type, unsprung and had wheels with pneumatic tires.
 In firing position, the weapon was supported by a retractable pedestal.
 The gun was equipped with M12 panoramic sight.

 Service

 The M1 equipped 16 field artillery battalions in Northwest Europe; the 172nd, 176th, 199th, 211th, 259th, 770th through 775th, 777th, 935th, 939th, 941st, and 959th.

 It was employed for corps support.
-M5 High Speed Tractors was assigned as prime movers.
+The M5 high-speed tractor was assigned as prime mover.
 The weapon was declared obsolete in September 1945.
-The gun had good range, longer than the World War I-era 155 mm Gun M1918MI, and nearly five kilometers longer than its 155 mm howitzer sibling.
-It was out-ranged by the newer 155 mm Gun M1, but this weapon was nearly three times heavier.
+The gun had good range, longer than the World War I-era 155 mm gun M1918MI, and nearly five kilometers longer than its 155 mm howitzer sibling.
+It was out-ranged by the newer 155 mm gun M1, but this weapon was nearly three times heavier.
 On the other hand, the 4.5-inch gun was criticized for the insufficient power of its high-explosive shell.
 The shell was produced from low grade ("19 ton") steel, which necessitated thick walls.
 As a result, it carried only about two kilograms of TNT or substitute, less than the 105 mm high-explosive shell.
 Additionally, it was felt that having a small number of guns of an atypical caliber unnecessarily complicated logistics.